 Academic ForgivenessWVU may grant Academic Forgiveness to some undergraduate students who were not successful in their first attempt at higher education.

-- Students who have attended an accredited U.S. college or university cannot have been enrolled at any higher education institution for at least four calendar years.
+- Students requesting academic forgiveness cannot have been enrolled at any higher education institution for at least four calendar years.

-- Students will receive credit hours for all courses completed with a grade of D- or higher during any enrollment period.
-While all grades remain on the student’s transcript, no grades (A through F) earned during any prior enrollment period will be counted in the grade point average calculation.
+- Students who receive academic forgiveness from the West Virginia University system will receive credit for all courses completed with a grade of D- or higher during the forgiven period of enrollment.
+While all grades and credit hours remain on the student’s transcript, grades earned during the forgiven enrollment period will not be counted in the student’s GPA.

 - Students must complete the Petition for Admission under Academic Forgiveness Policy form and provide any requested documentation.

-- Students applying for Academic Forgiveness must meet with an academic adviser within the academic department they plan to enter.
+- Students applying for Academic Forgiveness must meet with an academic advisor within the academic department they plan to enter.